There are a lot of options when it comes to flea medicine for dogs and that can make picking the right one a challenge!

 1) Make sure your puppy is over the minimum recommended age for use.
 This is usually somewhere between 8 to 10 weeks old, but double-check the manufacturers instructions to be sure

 2) Don't use a flea and tick preventative or treatment on pregnant, nursing, elderly or sick dogs without consulting your vet FIRST

-3) Store all medicine well away from children, pets and food supplies or housing
+3) Store all medicine safely.
+Keep it well away from children, pets and food supplies or housing

 Each flea medicine contains slightly different ingredients, or a different combination of ingredients (depending on how many types of parasites it targets, and how it kills them), but the majority of these medications will affect your dog's central nervous system if he gets too much of them.

 Symptoms of an overdose of flea or tick medicine (in dogs or cats) usually include some, or all, of these -